 Professional leave may be granted to public school employees who have professional responsibilities or who need to attend professional meetings or staff development activities.
 Professional leave must be approved in advance by the principal/supervisor.
-Detailed regulations can be found in Employee Leave Policies.

 JURY DUTY

 When a permanent employee is absent to serve on a jury, no deduction is made from the regular salary.
 The employee is entitled to regular compensation plus any compensation awarded for serving on jury duty.